adriandelarco/old_school/README.md

 ## Output

-Each result item contains search results, ads and additional info for one search results page:
+By default each result item contains search results, ads and additional info for one search results page:

 ```json
 [{